Experienced San Diego Employment Attorneys Ready To Assist You

 Employers cannot use these factors to discriminate against you in regard to compensation, employment terms, employment conditions, or privileges of employment.
 Employers must also provide reasonable accommodations for religious needs and known mental or physical disabilities.

 If an employer denies you a job or an employment benefit because of your membership in a protected group, you may have three years to file a complaint with the Department of Fair Employment and Housing (DFEH).
 DFEH investigates your complaint, and if it is valid, you could receive remedies including damages and/or an employment offer.
 Filing an employment discrimination complaint has many steps that can be complicated.
 Hiring an experienced California employment attorney is a crucial step in protecting your right to work in an environment free from discrimination.
+Reach out to discuss your claim with an experienced San Diego employment attorney today!

 Your Guide to the Statute of Limitations on Discrimination Claims